 The Park Hyatt Hotel in Sydney

-This is a great hotel if you are planning a visit to Sydney for New Year’s Eve or for the Vivid Festival as you will have front row seats for all the action meaning you can avoid the crowds and just sit back and watch the show.
+This is an excellent hotel if you are planning a visit to Sydney for New Year’s Eve or for the Vivid Festival as you will have front row seats for all the action meaning you can avoid the crowds, save money on event tickets and sit back and watch the show.

 The room top pool has to have one of the best views in the world.